 - The right of the Court to determine whether a condition that triggers arbitration has been satisfied

-- Claims that the issue to be arbitrated lacks merit shall not result in a refusal or stay of arbitration
+- Claims that the issue to be arbitrated lacks merit shall not result in a refusal or stay

 - Provisions that seek to limit the civil immunity of arbitrators